 We organize and run various habitat, hunting and fundraising activities including habitat days, youth days, conservation & sportsmen’s banquets, shoots, informational talks and membership meetings.

-Some import funds we work to raise are for Pennsylvania’s Drummer Fund, funds earmarked by RGS for habitat projects across the the state.
+Some very import funds we work to raise are for Pennsylvania’s Drummer Fund, funds earmarked by RGS for habitat projects across the state.
 These funds are often at times matched or subsidized by state agencies and can also receive grant funding available to help projects like these.
 A raised Drummer Fund dollar is often much more than a dollar when it goes into the ground.

 All mission and membership aspects are maintained and processed through the Society’s national headquarters in Coraopolis, Pa.
 Learn more about the national organization at www.ruffedgrousesociety.org.
 The Susquehanna River Valley Chapter serves as “the boots on the ground” in the north-central region of Pennsylvania.
 Considering joining RGS/AWS today at www.ruffedgrousesoicety.org.